Your Wealth Plan: 4 Steps to Financial Freedom

 • Focus: Investable assets (exclude home equity for retirement math).

-2. Monthly Cash Flow (Budgeting)
+2. Start Tracking your Cash Flow (Budgeting)

 3. Safety Net & Debt Cleanse